igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 by the formula:

 ~~~
-  Min Stream Offset = MAX(Min Stream Offset, Sent Data + Unsent Bytes)
+  Min Stream Offset = Sent Data + Unsent Bytes
 ~~~

+The Min Stream Offset for a stream MUST NOT be reduced by the sender in a subsequent MIN_STREAM_DATA frame, but loss and reordering can cause MIN_STREAM_DATA frames to be received out of order.
+MIN_STREAM_DATA frames that do not increase the stream's Min Stream Offset MUST be ignored.

 Effect of MIN_STREAM_DATA on Flow Control   {#flow-control}
 =========================================

+Specifying Unsent Bytes separately from Send Data in MIN_STREAM_DATA is done to avoid using stream and connection flow control credits to notify the other endpoint of bytes that will never be transmitted.

 The value of Sent Data field MUST be used in flow control accounting.
 A receipt of a MIN_STREAM_DATA frame MUST advance the stream and connection flow control credits, if the maximum data offset received on Stream ID is less than Sent Data.

-Also, a receipt of MIN_STREAM_DATA with Min Stream Offset beyond the stream's MAX_STREAM_DATA SHOULD be treated as a receipt of a STREAM_BLOCKED frame.
+Also, a receipt of MIN_STREAM_DATA that advances Min Stream Offset for the stream beyond the stream's MAX_STREAM_DATA SHOULD be treated as a receipt of a STREAM_BLOCKED frame.

 Sender Interface and Behavior    {#sender}